How to Avoid Probate in California

 Contact our skilled attorneys now to avoid probate and minimize intrusion

 The attorneys of Favaro, Lavezzo, Gill, Caretti & Heppell, PC can determine how to avoid probate for your beneficiaries in a way that makes the most sense for your unique circumstances.
 To learn more about our estate planning services, call our law firm at 707-552-3630 today or contact us online.

-For our clients’ convenience, we maintain offices in Fairfield, Vallejo and St. Helena, California, and we are easily accessible throughout Contra Costa, Napa and Solano Counties.
+For our clients’ convenience, we maintain offices in Vallejo and Fairfield-Suisun, California, and we are easily accessible throughout Contra Costa, Napa and Solano Counties.
 Furthermore, we’re glad to schedule appointments at your availability — even outside normal workday hours.
 Members of our staff speak Spanish, Tagalog and Ilocano, allowing us to accommodate a diverse client base.